mimiflynn/iwaspromisedcookies.com/drafts/articles/linux-desktop/index.md

 sudo powertop
 ```

-and tab through to 'Tuneables'
+and tab through to 'Tunables'

 ## Development

-To be truely hardcode, and really to do any work on Github repos you will need to [authenticate Github via SSH](https://help.github.com/articles/generating-ssh-keys/).
+To be truely hardcore, and really to do any work on Github repos you will need to [authenticate Github via SSH](https://help.github.com/articles/generating-ssh-keys/).
 You'll need to install SSH first, though, with `sudo apt-get install ssh`.

 sublime text